CodeYourFuture/Full-Stack-Project-Assessment/client/plan.md

     - Log `exampleresponse.json` into app to check data is arriving into frontend. ✅

     - We will create a VideoCard component.
 This will contain a single videos data.✅
-    - Hardcode the VideoCard component with information from the object above.
+    - Hardcode the VideoCard component with information from the object above.✅
         * replace watch?v= with embed/;
         * data.url.replace("watch?v=", "embed/");

   **Notes** We will use props to send the data from exampleresponse.json file to our VideoList component

 2. For each video, display a React component that contains
-   - The videos title
+   - The videos title ✅
-   - An embedded video
+   - An embedded video ✅
-   - The number of votes the video has
+   - The number of votes the video has ✅
-   - A button that when clicked removes the video
+   - A button that when clicked removes the video ✅

-    - Create a VideoList component with videoList prop (which is state from app level)
+    - Create a VideoList component with videoList prop (which is state from app level) ✅
-    - We need to map through each of the objects from the state that we are passing as a single prop to the VideoList component
+    - We need to map through each of the objects from the state that we are passing as a single prop to the VideoList component ✅
-    - For each of these objects we are rendering a VideoCard component
+    - For each of these objects we are rendering a VideoCard component ✅
-    - Each VideoCard component will take the props [id={id}, title={title}, url={url}, rating={rating}]
+    - Each VideoCard component will take the props [id={id}, title={title}, url={url}, rating={rating}] ✅

 3. On each video submission there should be two buttons
   - "Up Vote" - This increases the vote score when clicked